-Kim Kardashian Assistant’s Tell-All Has Inside Details of Kardashia-Wests But Leaves Haters Disappointed
+Stephanie Shepherd’s Tell-All As ‘KUWTK’ Star’s Assistant Has Inside Details But Leaves Haters Disappointed

 In answer to the questions about whether Kanye’s hospital stay was actually the result of exhaustion, Shepherd says only that “he’s also truly the hardest working man I’ve ever met.”

 Not everything is smooth for Shepherd.
-As the Kardashian-West assistant, she’s right there when the bad things happen, but she’s also the one who has to sort things out for her star employers.
+As Kardashian-West’s assistant, she’s right there when the bad things happen, but she’s also the one who has to sort things out for her star employers.

 When Kim Kardashian’s robbers terrorized the reality star at her luxury hotel during Paris Fashion Week, that was an incredibly difficult time for her assistant.
 Radar Online wrote that it was “terrifying” for Kim and her assistant, and Stephanie had the extra strain of taking care of Kim while dealing with her own shock and fear.